JoelPasvolsky/vm-load-balancing/README.md

 The `Priority` setting enables you to choose between prioritizing CPU or memory balancing.
 The prioritized resource is set as a hard constraint while the other resource is a soft constraint.

-The solution quality can be evaluated by the `cluster balance factor` metric.
-The cluster balance factor is a weighted measure (based on the Priority setting) of how evenly memory and CPU resources are distributed across hosts.
-A higher cluster balance factor (closer to 1) means the system is more balanced.

 ### Constraints
 #### One Host per Virtual Machine
 Each virtual machine can only be assigned to one host.
 To accomplish this we use a one-hot